Crock Pot Lasagna means no need for an oven! Lasagna noodles, meat sauce and cheese made all in one pot. Easy and delicious!

 Instructions

-- Brown and crumble ground beef in a large skillet (or if your crock pot has a saute setting, use that.)
+- Brown and crumble 1 pound ground beef along with 1 small onion, finely diced in a large skillet (or if your crock pot has a saute setting, use that.)

-- Then add in onion and garlic and cook for additional 1-2 minutes.
+- Then add in 1 tablespoon minced garlic and cook for additional 1-2 minutes (until fragrant).

 - Drain excess grease from beef and put back into skillet.
-Pour in spaghetti sauce and water.
+Pour in 26 ounce jar spaghetti sauce and 1 cup water.
 Give it all a good stir.

-- In a separate bowl, mix together cottage cheese, 1 ½ cups mozzarella cheese, 2 tbsp. parmesan cheese, egg, pepper and chopped parsley.
-(Put your remaining cheeses back in the fridge, you'll be using those as a topping later)
+- In a separate bowl, mix together 15 ounce container small curd cottage cheese, 1/ 1/2 cups of the 2 cups shredded mozzarella cheese, 2 Tablespoons of the 1/2 cup grated parmesan cheese, 1 large egg and 2 tablespoons fresh parsley, chopped.
+(Put the remaining cheeses back in the fridge, you'll be using those as a topping later)

-- Spray crock pot with no-stick cooking spray.
-Scoop approximately 1 cup of meat sauce into bottom of slow cooker.
+- Spray a 5-quart or larger oval crock pot with non-stick cooking spray.
+Scoop approximately 1 cup of meat sauce into bottom of the slow cooker.

-- Top with one layer of uncooked lasagna noodles.
+- Top with one layer of the 4-6 uncooked lasagna noodles.
 Just do your best to break them up to fit into your crock pot.

-- Next top with a layer of cheese mixture.
+- Next top with a layer of cottage cheese mixture.

-- Keep adding layers, ending with meat sauce.
-I was able to get 3 layers in my 5-quart slow cooker.
+- Keep adding layers (meat sauce, noodles, cottage cheese mixture).
+Keep enough of the meat sauce reserved so you can top off all the layers with some meat sauce.
+I was able to get about 3 layers in my 5-quart slow cooker.

 - Put the lid on and cook on low for 4-6 hours.
 You want most of the liquid to be absorbed and noodles should be soft.

-- When it is finished cooking, add remaining cheeses and sprinkle with parsley.
+- When it is finished cooking, add remaining mozzarella and parmesan cheeses and sprinkle with a bit more parsley (optional)

 - Put the lid back on for about 10-15 more minutes until cheese is melted.